chrisfalter/DataScience/README.md

 # DataScience
 ## The Goal of This Repository
-This repository holds my technical explorations in various sub-disciplines of data science (Python, R, statistics, neural network programming, etc.) I am now working on a big data project for the Defense Intelligence Agency, but I never stop working on my craft.
+This repository holds the lessons I've learned as I've explored various sub-disciplines of data science (Python, R, statistics, neural network programming, etc.).
+I am now working on a big data project for the Defense Intelligence Agency, but I never stop working on my craft.
 I hope you learn something useful as you read about my coding adventures.
 Enjoy!
 ## Topics
 * [Python](https://github.com/chrisfalter/DataScience/tree/master/Python)
 ## My Story